Irish Articles of Religion: Content

 Articles 57-62 (Of the Civil Magistrate): These articles affirm the power of the king (since the monarch at the time was James I) to govern in all affairs civil as well as ecclesiastical, and that no foreign power ought to have superiority over him (57).
-This power does not involve administering the Word and Sacraments, or the power of the Keys, but the power that all godly princes have to 'contain all estates and degree committed to his charge by God [... and to] restrain the stubborn and evil-doers with the power of the civil sword' (58).
+This power does not involve administering the Word and Sacraments, or the power of the Keys, but the power that all godly princes have to 'contain all estates and degrees committed to his charge by God [... and to] restrain the stubborn and evil-doers with the power of the civil sword' (58).
 The articles further deny the authority of the Pope to interfere with the power of the king, particularly through excommunication, deposition, or commanding subjects to disobey or to take up arms against the king (59-60), and that the laws may punish Christians for offenses (61), and that Christians may when called upon, bear arms and serve in just wars at the command of the civil magistrate (62).

 Articles 63-67 (Of Our Duty Towards Our Neighbors): These articles outline the duty believers owe to their neighbors, covering the last six of the Ten Commandments, summarized in the commandment to love our neighbors as ourselves.
 Believers are to 'honour superiors, preserve the safety of men's persons, as also their chastity, goods, and good names; to bear no malice nor hatred in [their] hearts, to keep our bodies in temperance, soberness, and chastity; to be true and just in all our doings; not to covet other men’s goods, but labor truly to get our own living, and to do our duty in that estate of life unto which it pleaseth God to call us' (63).
 Marriage is to be allowed for all who stand in need of it, including ministers in the Church, thus condemning clerical celibacy (64).
 While denying that believers' property is to held in common (as the Anabaptists would affirm), the articles do require the giving of alms to the poor (65).
 Faith is to be kept even with heretics and unbelievers.
 The Roman Catholic doctrine of mental reservation is declared ungodly and tending to subversion of society (66).